Alloys9/mpesa-rahisi/README.md

 Append necessary routes to routes/web.php
 Replace the CSRF middleware file

-## Migrate the database
+### Step 3: Migrate the database
 Run the following command to migrate the necessary database tables:
 ```bash
 php artisan migrate
 ```

-## Add the following to your .env file to save the variables
+### Step 4: Add the following to your .env file to save the variables

 ```bash
 MPESA_ENVIRONMENT=